 - M - Morse code

-- XP - Russian stations using MFSK modes
+- XP - Russian stations using MFSK digital modes

-- HM - Hybrids of both voice/Morse and digital modes
+- HM - Hybrids of analog and digital modes